AI-Learning-Projects/job_assistant_ai/README.md

 AI-Powered Mock Interviews:
 Develop a mock interview feature that simulates real-life interview scenarios.

+Improve Prompt:

+Beautify feedback:

+Analyze LinkedIn Profile:

+Allow User to upload files instead of using files in git repo:

+Use environment variables for token:

+Fix Known Issues:
+1. duplicate input handling
+2. for out of scope feedback, use default model

 ## Conclusion
 The AI-Powered Job Application Assistant will simplify the job application process by leveraging AI to analyze resumes, job postings, and LinkedIn profiles while providing actionable insights and recommendations.
 With a seamless interactive interface using Chainlit, this project aims to help job seekers create compelling applications and prepare effectively for interviews.